-We have audited the financial statements of Jersey Legal Information Board (the 'Board') for the year ended 31 December 2015 which comprise the Profit and Loss Account, Balance Sheet, Statement of Movement in Total Funds and the related notes 1 to 13.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
+We have audited the financial statements of Jersey Legal Information Board (the 'Board') for the year ended 31 December 2016 which comprise the Profit and Loss Account, Balance sheet, Statement of Movement in Total Funds and the related notes 1 to 12.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards.